collocations.org

 heave, shake, twitch

-His enormous shoulders heaved with sobs.
+His broad shoulders heaved with sobs.

-stiffen, tighten | relax
+stiffen, tense, tighten

-The child sat on her father''s shoulders to watch the parade go by.
+The child sat on her father's shoulders to watch the parade go by.

 Collocations for shoulder - verb